 Abstinence is easy to understand but difficult to truly live.
 It means that you avoid all forms of flour and sugar.

 In addition, members of Food Addicts in Recovery Anonymous are encouraged to weigh and measure every meal and food eaten.

 (FYI that I highly disagree with this ‘no cure’ approach.
 I also disagree with the approach of weighing without any emphasis on learning to listen to body signals such as hunger and fullness.
 But that’s a discussion for a different day.
-If you would like to learn more about Intuitive Eating, which takes a different approach to this problem, see this introductory article here)
+If you would like to learn more about Intuitive Eating, which takes a different approach to this problem)

 What is the difference between Overeaters Anonymous and Food Addicts Anonymous?

 The difference between Overeaters Anonymous and Food Addicts in Recovery Anonymous, and a similar group known as Food Addicts Anonymous, is simple: